When You Have To Break Your Car Lease

-Damage controland recovery
+Damage control and recovery

 How can you do a better job with your next lease?
 A lot of it hinges on the terms, according to Shebesta, and making sure the lessee didn't lease simply to get into a more expensive vehicle.
 "We really recommend staying around the three-year term."

-"It always starts with going into a lease the right way," said Shebesta, which includes sticking to a debt-to-income ratio (including mortgage, lease payments, credit-card payments, and any other loan payments) that's no more then 40 percent.
+"It always starts with going into a lease the right way," said Shebesta, which includes sticking to a debt-to-income ratio (including mortgage, lease payments, credit-card payments, and any other loan payments) that's no more than 40 percent.
 Several years ago, banks weren't paying as much attention to that, he said.

 Credit reports haven't changed, but lenders' tolerance for risk has, agreed Griffin.
-He says that especially if you have something like a broken lease on your record, lenders will look at details that would have been glossed over a few years ago.
+He says that if you have something like a broken lease on your record, lenders will look at details that would have been glossed over a few years ago.
 "They're looking at things longer, and looking more closely at your actual credit history."

-In today's economy, because credit is so limited and tolerance for risk is low, it's far more significant to stay on credit's good side than it was in the recent past, said Griffin.
-If there are remaining ways you can avoid defaulting or becoming delinquent on payments – such as borrowing money from friends or family – then by all means use them.
+In today's economy, with credit tight and tolerance for risk low, it's far more significant to stay on credit's good side than it was in the recent past, noted Griffin.
+If there are tactics to avoid defaulting or becoming delinquent on payments – such as borrowing money from friends or family – then use them.
+The bank of mom and dad?
+Priceless.